Plus Fitness Gyms Review & Guide

 - Extra facilities include 24/7 access across the majority of Plus Fitness gyms

 As Plus Fitness is a franchise, membership prices can vary by location.
 A standard Plus Fitness membership starts from around $15.95 a week and there is a no lock in contract option available.
 A GYM – Access Card membership costs around $31.90 per fortnight, has no joining fee and includes two weeks for free, but you pay a $29 access card fee.

 Plus Fitness membership T&Cs

 Members between eight and 13 years of age only have access with a qualified Personal Trainer.
 Junior memberships are available for those aged 14 and 15 years old, but access is limited to staffed hours.
 Youth memberships for 16 and 17 years of age are allowed 24/7 access.

-Most Plus Fitness clubs have 24/7 access except for Annangrove, Northmead, Manly and Sydney CBD (Kent St).
+Most Plus Fitness clubs have 24/7 access except for Annangrove, Northmead and Manly.
 Other Plus Fitness gyms are accessible immediately across Australia and New Zealand with a membership.

 Plus Fitness offers no lock in contracts.
 When going away or unwell, you are able to put the membership on hold for a minimum of two weeks, up to three months without any fees.
 If you’re unsure if you can commit to Plus Fitness, it offers a three day free trial to try out the club before making a longer commitment.